thedigicraft/Atom.CMS/README.md

  - You need to have PHP-GD library enabled
  - Import database.sql
  - Move the project to your server's path
+ - Change the SITE_DOMAIN constant in config/setup.php if needed

 ## Default users and passwords:
+### Use stronger passwords than these
 username: alan@alan.com
 password: password